 The reconstruction phase has as its first goal to regain the strength of the loaded tissue and to create or restore the balance in e.g. the energy stores of the muscles and in the amount of fluid and hormones in the body.
 If this balance is exceeded too much, there will be a breakdown instead of a build-up, which can have consequences with injuries as a result.

 When reading literature on running training and especially on the internet, many physiological terms are used which can be difficult to understand.
-To make it simpler, there are three elements that all are part of a good running performance when it comes to the longer distances from approx. 3 km and up.
+To make it simpler, there are three elements that all are part of the good running performance when it comes to longer distances from approx. 3 km and up.
 These three elements are maximum oxygen uptake, aerobic capacity and running economy.
 So, let’s look at these to give an insight into how to become a better runner.